coffeegist/coffeegist.github.io/_posts/2017-08-29-how-to-setup-a-jekyll-blog.md

 title: How to Set Up a Jekyll Blog
 ---

+## Introduction

 So, you want to start blogging, and you should!
 Blogging is a great way to relax, share information, and reinforce new topics that you may be learning about.
 Jekyll is a simple, blog-aware, static site generator, and you can use it to easily stand up your own blog and have it hosted for free using Github Pages.
 Today, we'll be using the [Jekyll-Now](www.jekyllnow.com) theme to style our newly-created blog, and we'll host it on Github Pages with a custom domain name.

 To follow along with us you will need the following:
 * An installation of [Ruby >= 2.1](https://rvm.io/rvm/basics)
 * An account with [Github](https://github.com)
 * Only basic knowledge of [Jekyll](https://jekyllrb.com)

 ## Getting Started

+#### Creating the Project

 To get started, let's create a folder on our local computer, and download the base project for jekyll-now.